AninditaBasu/AninditaBasu/docs/index.rst

 -  Use the APIs and services to read data, for example, see what the first edition of Shakespeare's *Hamlet* looked like.
 -  Update or modify data, for example, change the metadata of an item.
--  Upload items.
-For example, add a video file to the Internet Archive.
+-  Upload items, for example, add a video file to the Internet Archive.

 .. tip::
    -  A complete list of the Internet Archive APIs and services is at :doc:`index-apis`.
-   -  Some step-by-step tutorials are at :doc:`index-tutorials`.
+   -  Some step-by-step How-Tos are at :doc:`index-tutorials`.

 How to use this portal
 -----------------------